Hesperian Health Guides

 If your child vomits, wait 10 minutes and then continue to offer fluids or food.

 Offer a breastfeeding baby the breast often, even if she takes only a little milk at a time.
 When a baby is very weak and cannot suck on the breast, you can squeeze milk from your breast and feed the baby with a clean cup and spoon.

 Children with HIV often have a sore mouth from thrush or herpes.
 These children eat less, because eating is painful.
-See pages 235 to 240 for how to care for problems in the mouth.
+See Sore throat, mouth sores, and thrush for how to care for problems in the mouth.
 Make sure children keep taking any daily medicines they need.
 See Chapter 11.

 When a child is recovering from illness

 Good nutrition is most important when children are recovering from illness.
 This is especially true for HIVpositive babies and children.
 They need a lot of extra food for a long while after they recover.
 A child often has a growth spurt after an illness and may need up to twice the amount of food he usually eats.
 Try to give extra meals or snacks for 2 weeks, especially if the child is acting hungry and is willing to eat.